k-yle/sACN/readme.md

 async function main() {
   await sACNServer.send({
-    payload: { // required. object with the percentages for each DMX channel
+    payload: { // required. object with the percentages for each DMX channel (or set `useRawDmxValues` per packet or in the `defaultPacketOptions` for the Sender to use raw DMX values)
       1: 100,
       2: 50,
       3: 0,